brateboi/Bachelorthesis/bsc-thesis/contents.md

 relaxation because frame fields are over general, sometimes they exhibit non-meshable structure

 # Connection for local Integrability

+explain how dirichlet with metric gives good integrability of the frame field (important, explain in own words, make everything clear)

 Formulation of connection by starting from local integrability